sopra-fs24-group-18/server/contributions.md

 **Description**

-Implemented blur and tool in budget mode.
+Implemented blur and hint tool in budget mode.
 Improved the effect of blur and hint tool in guessing mode.
-Adjusted the ui of waitting answer page.
+Adjusted the ui of waitting-answer page.
 Adjusted route in lobby and prepare page for budget mode.

 **Plan for this week**